SiCarlsson/homelab-infrastructure/README.md

 # 🏠 Homelab Infrastructure

-**⚠️ Work in progress**
+**⚠️ Work in progress ⚠️**

 This repository contains the **Infrastructure as Code (IaC)** setup for my personal homelab.

 It uses:

 - **Ansible** for configuring and deploying services inside the VMs
 - **Terraform** for provisioning virtual machines and networks on Proxmox
+- **Proxmox VE** for virtualization and container management

 ## Setup

 ### Prerequisites

-Before running any commands, ensure you have the following tools installed:
+Before running any commands, ensure you have the following tools installed on your local machine:

 - **Terraform**
 - **Ansible**

 ### Required Configuration Files

-**⚠️ All variable files must be properly configured before running any commands:**
+**⚠️ All variable files must be properly configured before running any commands**

 1. **Environment Variables** - Copy and configure the main environment file:

    ```bash
    cp .env.example .env
    ```

    Edit `.env` with your specific values.

 2. **Terraform Credentials** - Copy and configure Terraform credentials: